-DTU Cen has been operational for five years now and throughout that time the centre has been active in materials characterisation and fundamental research both within the university and with research groups around the world.
+DTU Cen has been operational for ten years now and throughout that time the centre has been active in materials characterisation and fundamental research by means of electron microscopy both within the university and with research groups around the world.
 The work carried out at DTU Cen is varied and spans the range of basic topographical studies to highly sophisticated analysis of nanoscale materials.
 In many cases these studies form an integral part of EU funded projects where DTU Cen’s role is crucial in the microstructural and microanalytical characterisation of a material.

 History of DTU CEN

 The Center for Electron Nanoscopy in the Technical University of Denmark (DTU Cen) was established in December 2007 following a generous donation of 102.6 M DKK by the A.P.
 Møller and Chastine Mc-Kinney Møller’s Foundation.
 The goal was to “Establish a world-class facility with a unique suite of advanced electron microscopes,in a purpose-built building” functional starting December 2007.